luismiguelcasadodiaz/CPP_00/README.md

 ## Templates
 Templates for structs, functions, and classes.
-Templates are models o receipts for the compiler write code for us
+Templates are models or receipts for the compiler to write code for us.

 It allows the instantiation of the templates with the types we need each time.
-We can instantiate implicit or explicitment.
+We can instantiate implicitment or explicitment.

 ```c++
 template<typename T>  // Function template